 Arthroscopic surgery is minimally invasive, with fewer incisions and a faster recovery rate.
 Because of this technique, most arthroscopic patients can go home the day of the surgery and will experience fewer post-op issues like infection or effects of prolonged anesthesia.

 Rehabilitation after ACL surgery varies from person to person depending on the extent of the injury and response to surgery.
 In some cases, the physician may send the patient home with a list of exercises, pain medication and an appointment for a follow-up visit in the near future.
-In other instances, physical therapy is required to properly strengthen the knee and surrounding muscles.
+In other instances, physical therapy is required to properly strengthen the knee and surrounding muscles, especially if the patient is an athlete looking to return to competing at a high level.
 In any event, be sure to discuss the recovery plan in detail with your doctor.
-With effective rehab, you should be able to resume normal knee function in six to eight weeks.

-employs many orthopedic physicians, nurses practitioners and physician assistants qualified to assess the extent of your knee injury and prescribe the best course of action.
-Please call us at (678) 207- 4500
+Longstreet Clinic Orthopedics employs physicians, nurses practitioners and physician assistants qualified to assess the extent of your knee injury and prescribe the best course of action.
+Our specialists are sports medicine experts and serve as team physicians for several schools and athletic organizations.
+Please call us at 678-207-4500.
+Or contact us online!